Kingston Range

 The Kingston Range is an incredibly vast area littered with exceptional crystal clusters that occur within pegmatite veins as you explore the mountain sides.

-I began finding crystals the more South I went, especially as I climbed the slopes.
+I began finding crystals the more South from the main road that I went, especially as I climbed the slopes.
+I visited this spot without the right equipment for proper crystal pocket digging, but it is certainly possible out here.

 Video